hugobuddel/sampy/README.md

 sampy
 =====

-Python 3 version of Sampy
+Python 3 version of Sampy.

+Perhaps this is redundant, since astropy seems to contain a Python3 SAMP client as well.